Logos Blockchain Decentralized Sequencing

 Owner: David Rusu

-Feature: Bedrock
+Feature: FURPS

 Most L2’s depend on centralized sequencers, this is antithetical to the idea of decentralized networks.
 If we are to provide an L1 where the dominant programming model is through app chains, then we must ensure that we do all we can to make decentralized sequencing easy.